How to Deal with Aggressive Dementia Behaviors: 14 Tips

 In some cases, nothing works to calm the person.

 If that happens, it may be best to leave the room to give them some space and to give yourself time to calm down and regain balance.
-They may be able to calm themselves or might even forget that they’re angry.
+They may be able to calm themselves or even forget they’re angry.

-If your older adult can’t calm down and is becoming a danger to you or to themselves, you’ll need help from others.
+If your older adult can’t calm down and is becoming a danger to you or themselves, you’ll need help from others.

 If the situation isn’t extreme and there’s a nearby family member or friend that your older adult usually responds well to, call and ask them to come over to help immediately.

-When first responders arrive, make sure you again clearly state that this behavior is caused by dementia or even “a brain injury” (in case they’re not familiar with dementia).
+When first responders arrive, make sure you clearly state that this behavior is caused by dementia or even “a brain injury” (in case they’re not familiar with dementia).
 That knowledge helps first responders treat them more appropriately.

 Assuming that you don’t want to press charges, make it very clear that this behavior is caused by dementia (or “mental illness” – might be easier to understand) and not criminal behavior.
 That helps avoid formal charges or unwanted court proceedings.

-4 things to do after dealing with aggressive behavior in dementia
+4 things to do After Dealing with Aggressive Behaviors

 1. Learn from what happened